sderosiaux/akka-streams-summary/README.md

 ## Graph

+A Graph is a pipeline.
+It combines inputs, flows, and outputs.

 - ActorMaterializer: AkkaStreams specific.
 Provisions actors to execute a pipeline (a Graph)
 - ActorMaterializerSettings: ActorMaterializer ... settings.
 Can have a custom supervision strategy (if exception, Resume, Restart, or Stop), can add logging, can configure thresholds..
 - RunnableGraph: A graph is a whole set of Outlet/FlowShape/Inlet linked together.
  - it starts with a Source (Outlet), ends with a Sink (Inlet)

-A graph can be stopped anytime using a KillSwitch.
+- It can be stopped anytime using a KillSwitch.

 # Flow

 A flow is not always 1 -> 1, it can be 1 -> N: faning out events (Broadcast) or acts as a load balancer (Balance).
 It can also be N -> 1: Merge 1 event of several inputs into 1 event in output; or simply Concat (3 inputs = 3 outputs).

+A Flow is a Graph.

 # Source